MrEnder0/Grid9/README.md

 Download the latest release from the releases page and run the installer.

+#### Note

-Note: Seems that currently any version 2022-012 or newer may require nim to be installed on the system for Windows, if your getting an error about a missing DLL you may need to install Nim.
+Seems that currently any version 2022-012 or newer may require nim to be installed on the system for Windows, if your getting an error about a missing DLL you may need to install Nim.

 ### Self Build